tatsujb/installFAFscript/README.md

 accept terms.

-Forged Alliance should start, you can set a profile, then set your prefered resolution, then quit the game. (use steam's notification-area icon to close steam for good, to allow the script to continue)
+Forged Alliance should start, you can set a profile, then set your prefered resolution, then quit the game. do not close steam, you need an open steam instance to run FAF nowadays.

 ### 6th